Data Practices Policies

 Each government entity is required to have two policies about access to government data.

-- One policy must explain the rights of the public (Model Policy for the Public).
-NOTE: Data about a member of the public requesting access to public data are presumptively public.
-Entities are not required, but may wish to note that in their policy.
+- One policy must explain the rights of the public: Model policy for the public *Updated* (NOTE: Data about a member of the public requesting access to public data are presumptively public.
+Entities are not required to note that in their policy, but may choose to do so.)

-- The other policy (Model policy for Data Subjects) must explain the rights of data subjects.
+- The other policy must explain the rights of data subjects: Model policy for data subjects

 A government entity is required to create a document that identifies and describes any private or confidential data maintained by the entity.
 The Department of Administration's Data Inventory meets this requirement.